ahrenberg/split_nlogo_experiment/README.md

 ## Requirements and testing

-split_nlogo_experiment requires Python <www.python.org> and has been tested with Python 2.7 and 3.2, other Python3 versions should work as well, and perhaps also Python 2.6 (though this has not been tested).
+split_nlogo_experiment requires [Python](https://www.python.org) and has been tested with Python 2.7 and 3.6, other Python3 versions should work as well, and perhaps also Python 2.6 (though this has not been tested).

 The generated XML files was tested with BehaviorSpace in Netlogo 4.1.3 and 5.0RC7 .